hwelsters/wisdom-of-crowd-llm/README.md

 - NLU-ASDIV

 ### **Majority voting**
 In this repo, majority voting has the following definition.
-We select only numbers that appear greater than `[num of sample solutions] / 2` times
+We select only numbers that appear greater than or equal to `[num of sample solutions] / 2` times
 For example, given the following solutions
 | Solution 1 | Solution 2 | Solution 3 |
 | --- | --- | --- |